K1WIZ/Secret-Santa-In-A-Box/README.md

 - Draws randomized Secret Santa pairings
 - Prevents same-household assignments
+- Now handles Wish Lists!
 - Avoids repeating last year’s pairings
 - Sends beautiful Christmas-themed HTML emails
 - Sends the master list privately to the admin
 - Runs automatically every Thanksgiving Day at noon
 - Can also be triggered manually with `-force`
+- Now includes usage analytics! (track opens!)
+- Now is packaged to run as a Docker container

 In other words: